embedded-software-laboratory/embeddedRTPS-STM32/readme.md

 It might now be necessary to select the target, in which case "STM32 Application" should be selected.
 The IDE will then flash the STM32 with your selected configuration.

 #### Tips
-- The IDE may prompt you to update the firmware of the onboard ST-Link debugger, this is normal and you can follow the outlined process to update the firmware to the newest version.
+- The IDE may prompt you to update the firmware of the onboard ST-Link debugger, this is normal and you can follow the process to update the firmware to the newest version.
 - The IDE may also ask you to switch to the Run/Debug display after flashing a configuration to the STM32, this is the debug screen of the IDE and thus usefull to see the current callstack and more.

 ---